yazky-droid/Test-Laravel-SendSMS/README.md

 </p>

 ## About Send SMS
 I use Laravel 8 and Nexmo.
 It can send message only to my number, because i tried free demo version xD.
 But it's satisfying.
 I work together with Kang Aldy but we work on our own project.
+I watch the tutorial from Youtube channel Code With Dary.

 ## About Laravel